Telehealth and Play-Based Interventions

 Marriage and Family Therapists: Many MFT licensing boards accept our courses or one of the approvals which we have from professional associations.
 You can check with your board to determine if this course would be accepted by your licensing board.

-Social Workers: Telehealth Certification Institute, LLC, #1609, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
-Telehealth Certification Institute, LLC maintains responsibility for the program.
-ASWB Approval Period: 05/02/2021 – 05/02/2024.
-Social workers should contact their regulatory board to determine course approval for continuing education credits.
-Socials workers will receive 6 clinical continuing education clock hours.
+Social Workers: Telehealth Certification Institute LLC #1609, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 05/02/2021 – 05/02/2024.
+Social workers completing this course receive 6 clinical continuing education credits.

 Psychologists: Telehealth Certification Institute LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Telehealth Certification Institute LLC maintains responsibility for this program and its content.